-The indigenous Hopi people of present-day northern Arizona celebrate the winter solstice as part of their religious tradition of kachina (or katsina), which are spirits representing the natural world.
-In the Soyal solstice ceremony, led by a tribal chief, the sun is welcomed back to its summer path with ritual dances.
+The indigenous Hopi people of present-day northern Arizona celebrate the winter solstice as part of their religious tradition honoring kachina (or katsina), which are ancestral spirits representing the natural world.
+During the Soyal solstice ceremony, which is led by a tribal chief, the sun is welcomed back to its summer path with ritual dances.
 Gift-giving to children, prayers for the coming year, singing, and storytelling are also part of the festivities.
 Prayer sticks and kachina dolls are often made in preparation for the celebration.
-Here are more important traditions and beliefs of different Native American tribes.

 Winter solstice traditions: Burning the Clocks, Brighton, England

 Fire, needed to light the dark days of winter, has traditionally been part of winter solstice celebrations.
 The modern-day Burning of Clocks festival in the seaside town of Brighton took up that notion for its yearly solstice parade, bonfire, and fire show.
-People wearing costumes representing clocks and the passage of time process with lanterns made of wood and paper to the beach, where the lanterns are burned in a huge bonfire, symbolizing the wishes, hopes, and fears that will be passed into the flames.
-Find out the most outrageous Christmas light displays of all time.
+People wearing costumes representing clocks and the passage of time march with lanterns made of wood and paper to the beach, where the lanterns are burned in a huge bonfire, symbolizing the wishes, hopes, and fears that will be passed into the flames.

 Winter solstice traditions: Newgrange gathering, Ireland

-This 5,200-year-old passage tomb and ancient temple are aligned to the winter solstice—a small opening above the entrance fills with light on several sunrises surrounding the solstice, gradually extending throughout the chamber to illuminate it.
+The 5,200-year-old Newgrange passage tomb and ancient temple are aligned to the winter solstice: A small opening above the entrance fills with light on several sunrises surrounding the solstice, gradually extending throughout the chamber to illuminate it.
 The dramatic effect lasts for 17 minutes.
-Although the exact reason why the tomb was created this way isn’t known, it’s speculated to mark the beginning of a new year and the triumph of light over darkness.
+Although the exact reason why the tomb was created this way isn’t known, it’s speculated that it marks the beginning of a new year and the triumph of light over darkness.
 Today, visitors can apply for a lottery drawing to be inside the temple at the moment of the sunrise; others will gather outside the monument.
-Did you know ancient Celtic traditions are the real reasons why Christmas colors are green and red?
+Did you know ancient Celtic traditions are one of the reasons our Christmas colors include red and green?

 Winter solstice traditions: Illuminations, California’s mission churches

-A similar illumination effect has been discovered halfway around the world in more recent (though still old) structures: mission churches in California and Latin America, such as Old Mission San Juan Bautista, built by Spanish missionaries in the late 18th and early 19th centuries to convert Native Americans to Catholicism.
-At dawn on the winter solstice, a shaft a light appears through a window over the door, illuminating the altar and its sacred objects.
-The churches appear to be built purposefully to align with the sun’s path, in what could have been an effort to merge the indigenous peoples’ reverence for the solstice with Christian beliefs.
-Today, people gather at the churches to witness this recently re-discovered phenomenon and to celebrate with Native American as well as Catholic traditions.
-The history behind bright illuminations of the holiday season is part of surprising Christmas facts you never knew.
+An illumination effect similar to that seen in Ireland’s Newgrange tomb has been discovered halfway around the world in more recent (though still old) structures: mission churches in California and Latin America, such as Old Mission San Juan Bautista, built by Spanish missionaries in the late 18th and early 19th centuries to convert Native Americans to Catholicism.
+At dawn on the winter solstice, a shaft of light enters the church and illuminates the altar or a sacred object.
+The churches appear to have been built purposefully to align with the sun’s path, in what could have been an effort to merge the indigenous people’s reverence for the solstice with Christian beliefs.
+Today, people gather at the churches to witness this recently rediscovered phenomenon and to celebrate with Native American and Catholic traditions.

 Winter solstice traditions: Dongji, South Korea

-“Little new year” is marked in South Korea with the traditional eating of a red bean porridge called patjuk.
+“Little New Year” is marked in South Korea with the traditional eating of a red bean porridge called patjuk.
 Red is considered to be a lucky color, so the dish is meant to keep bad spirits away while embracing good wishes for the coming year.
 Other Dongji traditions include giving calendars, as Korean kings used to do, and socks.
-And this is a day Koreans wish for snow: cold weather on the winter solstice is said to bring a bountiful harvest, but warm weather will not.
-On the flip side, learn these facts about the summer solstice that you never knew.
+And this is a day Koreans wish for snow: Cold weather on the winter solstice is said to bring a bountiful harvest.
+Wondering what the summer months bring?
+Learn these facts about the summer solstice that you never knew.

 Winter solstice traditions: Montol Festival, Cornwall, England

 A reinterpretation of ancient Cornish winter traditions, the 12-year-old winter solstice festival of Montol in the town of Penzance celebrates the culture of England’s westernmost peninsula.
-Wearing carnival-like costumes, “guisers” process with lanterns, creating a “river of fire” meant to celebrate the return of the sun.
-In the old custom, guisers (those wearing disguises) would roam the streets putting on skits, songs, and pranks; part of the fun was trying to guess who was who.
+Wearing carnival-like costumes, guisers (those wearing disguises) form a procession with lanterns, creating a “river of fire” meant to celebrate the return of the sun.
+In the old custom, guisers would roam the streets, putting on skits, singing songs, and pulling pranks; part of the fun was trying to guess who was who.
 Today, traditional music, dancing, and performances add to the festive atmosphere.
-Check out more chilling facts you never knew about the winter solstice.

 - Britannica: “Winter solstice”